top of page

 "Because a Sculpture Won’t Close a $3M Deal."
 Kevin Wash

 Meanwhile, every week introduces a new “expert” claiming mastery of the sector.
-Today’s gem: an art curator asserting that their “curation of the owner experience” is essential to driving sales, because, of course, nothing moves a $3M residence quite like the placement of a thoughtfully lit sculpture.
+Today’s gem: an art curator asserting that their “curation of the owner experience” is essential to driving sales.
+Because, of course, nothing moves a $3M residence quite like the placement of a thoughtfully lit sculpture.

 And panel discussions?
 Somehow even worse.
 Developers, investors, operators—everyone except the people who actually convert leads into buyers.
 Sales, in this space, is treated like Voldemort: the discipline that must not be named.